MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/tsg-trial-env.md

 ms.subservice: viva-sales
 ---

-# Allow users to manage environments
+# First Salesforce CRM user unable to access Viva Sales

 This article helps you troubleshoot and resolve error messages in Viva Sales related to signing in to Salesforce.